dkeyGit/Relevance-Classifier/README.md

 - **Docker**
 - **Flask**
 - **MLflow**
+- **Python 3.11+**

+### Reproducibility Notice

-> This microservice was developed as part of a larger system.
+This microservice is part of a larger, interconnected system and was developed for a real-world application in a multi-service architecture.

-> Due to data protection, datasets and connected services are not included.
+Due to data protection and infrastructure constraints:
+- Datasets are not included
+- Trained models in MLflow are not publicly accessible
+- Other required microservices – such as services for data crawling, annotation initialization, and dataset persistence - are not included in this repository

+You can still review:
+- The architecture and design of this microservice
+- The training pipeline and annotation/dataset creation pipeline
+- The evaluation results
+- The Docker setup and local configuration logic

 ## Requirements